 For me, it was yet another excuse to not finish the bag I’ve been working on.
 I jumped in, picked a bunch of coordinating colors and began making a giant granny square.
 I had a blast.

 It All Began with a Question

 I was asked about making a rectangular granny square by someone who wanted to do something a little different.
 Uhm, I had no idea.
 Hadn’t done one of those before, couldn’t be that hard? right?

 While there, I tried to quickly come up with the answer to her question.
 I knew I needed a row of double crochet triplets, but how to make the corners.
 And, as usual, I began by overthinking it.
 The answer was such a simple one.

-Hit up the old search engine and spotted this lovely vintage rectangular granny square afghan for sale at the 1stopretroshop.com and thought, hmm, first row of doubles, grouped in threes?
+Hit up the old search engine and spotted this lovely vintage rectangular granny square afghan for sale at the 1stopretroshop.com (sadly, the site looks abandoned now) and thought, hmm, first row of doubles, grouped in threes?
 Interesting.
 But, do they really need to be grouped or split with a chain stitch in between?

 Seeing it done led to discovering just how easy it could be to make a granny square that’s not a square at all but a rectangle.